Fortress Real Developments

 Fortress Real Developments Inc. (often Fortress Real) was a Canadian real-estate development and lending company that helped finance early-stage projects using syndicated mortgage investments marketed to retail investors.
 Between about 2008 and 2017, Fortress-linked offerings raised roughly $900–$920 million from thousands of investors across dozens of projects in Canada.

 Fortress and related mortgage brokerages became the focus of regulatory enforcement beginning in 2018.
 In 2020, Ontario's financial regulator imposed an administrative penalty on the company for mortgage-rule contraventions.
 In 2022, the Royal Canadian Mounted Police (RCMP) charged Fortress's co-founders, Jawad Rathore and Vince Petrozza, with fraud and secret commissions.
 Both men were convicted in May 2025 of fraud over $5,000; sentencing was pending as of September 2025.

+In January 2026, an Ontario court sentenced Fortress co-founders Jawad Rathore and Vince Petrozza to five years’ imprisonment each and ordered them to pay $12.2 million apiece in fines following their fraud convictions.

 History

 Fortress Real Developments was founded in 2008 by Jawad Rathore and Vince Petrozza to arrange capital for early-stage real-estate projects, often by pairing developers with retail investors through syndicated mortgages.

 Fortress raised over $900 million in syndicated mortgage loans before Rathore and Petrozza were charged with fraud.
 In September 2020, FSRA and Fortress entered into a settlement that included a $250,000 administrative penalty against the company.